intel/isa-l/doc/functions.md

 C, which the multibinary function will call if none of the required instruction sets are enabled.

+### Threading

+All ISA-L library functions are single threaded but reentrant and thread-safe making it easy for users to incorporate with any threading library.
+The igzip command line utility has threaded compression but not built by default.
+To add to an automake build do `$ make D="-DHAVE_THREADS"`.

 ### Included Tests and Utilities

 ISA-L source [repo] includes unit tests, performance tests and other utilities.